(1943, 1955, 1967, 1979, 1991, 2003, 2015, 2027)

-Each Zodiac sign is also assigned a fixed element and Earth is a the fixed element for the any year of the Goat as is the Ox, Dragon and the Dog.
+Each Zodiac sign is also assigned a fixed element and Earth is the fixed element for any year of the Goat as well as for any year of the Ox, Dragon, and Dog.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.